makinacorpus/makina-states/doc/usage_projects/project_creation.rst

 To sum all that up, when beginning project you will:

 - Initialize if not done a project structure with ``salt-call --local mc_project.deploy project``
+- If you do not want git remotes, you can alternativly use ``salt-call --local mc_project.deploy project remote_less=True``.
 - add a **.salt** folder alongside your project codebase (in it's git repo).
 - deploy it, either by: